Force-of-Wind/fowsim/README.md

     - Windows: `/path/to/venv/Scripts/activate`
     - Linux: `. /path/to/venv/Scripts/activate`

-3. Install requirements (If you add packages with pip, add them to requirements.txt using "pip freeze > requirements.txt") pip install -r requirements.txt
+3. Install requirements (If you add packages with pip, add them to requirements.txt using "pip freeze > requirements.txt").
+If running on linux or mac, remove the line for Twisted from the requirements.txt file (dont commit this change)
+> pip install -r requirements.txt

 4. Install PostgreSQL and set up a local database.